LAVA: Explainability for Unsupervised Latent Embeddings: Introduction

-Existing literature on explainability of unsupervised black-box latent embeddings is limited.
-Most notably, \cite{crabbe_label-free_2022} introduce a framework adapting feature and sample importance methodology developed for supervised models to the unsupervised setting.
-This contribution importantly enables explanations for unsupervised models using a wide range of explainability methods.
-However, available methods yield either individual sample or dataset-wide summary explanations, which ignore the inherent organization of the latent embeddings and are likely too fine-grained or too global to meaningfully understand the underlying model.
+Literature on explainability of unsupervised black-box latent embeddings is limited.
+Most notably, \citet{crabbe_label-free_2022} propose a framework adapting feature and sample importance explainability for supervised models to the unsupervised setting.
+This contribution importantly enables explanations for unsupervised ML using a wide range of methods.
+However, these yield either single-sample or dataset-summary explanations, which ignore the organization of latent embeddings and are typically too fine-grained or too global to meaningfully understand the underlying model.
 This is especially relevant as many black-box models are non-linear and seek to capture local structure in the original high-dimensional data.
-In fact, the popular t-SNE and UMAP manifold learning algorithms ~\cite{meila_manifold_2024, maaten_visualizing_2008, mcinnes_umap_2020} explicitly aim to preserve local sample neighborhoods of the input space in a lower-dimensional latent space.
-We therefore argue that effective explainability of latent embeddings requires some strategy to relate samples to one another based on their organization or proximity in the latent space.
-Manifold learning methods specifically have been characterized in terms of neighborhood retention \cite{han_enhance_2022}, and further analyzed to recommend ways of setting hyperparameters \cite{becht_dimensionality_2019, kobak_art_2019, wang_understanding_2021, xia_statistical_2024}.
-While these studies offer insight into these methods, they do not provide information on how the embeddings relate to the the original data.
-More manual approaches can relate spatial organization to original features \cite{liu_latent_2019}, but rely on prior knowledge, metadata, or target features of interest, and are likely infeasible for higher-dimensional data.
-In this work, we propose Locality-Aware Variable Associations (LAVA), a model-agnostic method to explain learned latent embeddings through relationships between the input features and the local latent spatial organization.
-To explain local structure, LAVA creates explanations based on localities: neighborhoods of sample embeddings across the latent space.
-Each latent locality is linked to the original data through a representation comprising all pairwise correlations between the original features, considering only the original samples belonging to that locality's neighborhood.
-To reveal the consistency of local relationships between localities throughout the latent space, LAVA identifies modules of reoccurring subpatterns of feature correlations across localities.
-Experiments with LAVA reveal that neighborhoods of embeddings across a latent space can show distinct correlation patterns but also share subpatterns of correlation, and demonstrate that LAVA modules capture similar subpatterns between localities.
-We use LAVA to explain UMAP embeddings of both MNIST and single-cell kidney datasets, and showcase its ability to identify visually and biologically relevant modules of pixels and gene expression correlation, respectively.
+In fact, the popular t-SNE and UMAP manifold learning algorithms ~\cite{meila_manifold_2024, maaten_visualizing_2008, mcinnes_umap_2020} explicitly aim to preserve local sample neighborhoods of the input in a lower-dimensional latent space.
+We therefore argue that effective explainability of latent embeddings requires some strategy of relating samples to one another based on their organization in the latent space.
+While manifold learning methods have been extensively studied in terms of neighborhood retention~\cite{han_enhance_2022} and hyperparameter effects ~\cite{becht_dimensionality_2019, kobak_art_2019, wang_understanding_2021, xia_statistical_2024}, no research has focused on explaining the organization of the embeddings as a function of the input data.
+More manual approaches relate spatial organization to original features~\cite{liu_latent_2019}, but relying purely on prior knowledge, metadata, or target features of interest, and are infeasible for high-dimensional data.